Ukraine travel guide

 If you’re planning to stay in Ukraine for longer than 90 days in a 180 day period, you need to get a visa.
 For more advice on entry requirements contact the Ukrainian Embassy in London or Consulate General in Edinburgh.

-You don’t need to complete an immigration card.
+You will need to complete an immigration card.
 Immigration officials may require you to scan your fingerprints as part of biometric data collection at border crossing points.
-For more details, visit the website of the State Border Guard Service of Ukraine
+For more details, visit the website of the State Border Guard Service of Ukraine.

 Proof of financial means